Worboys Committee: The Worboys Committee and advisors

 Two articles were published in 1961 by graphic designer Herbert Spencer, illustrating the shortcomings of non-motorway British road signs.
-The committee was created, chaired by Sir Walter Worboys of ICI.
+The committee was created, chaired by Sir Walter John Worboys of ICI.
 T. G. Usborne of the Ministry of Transport had charge of proceedings, and Kinneir and Calvert were again commissioned as designers.

 In 1963 the committee released Traffic signs: report of the committee on traffic signs for all-purpose roads.
 This completely revised road signs in Britain with an emphasis on symbols alone.
 It adopted standard colour and shape practices used in mainland Europe and used a new typeface that had already been used on the motorway signs, called Transport.
 On 1 January 1965, the Traffic Signs Regulations and General Directions (TSRGD), the legal framework for road signs in Britain, was revised to adopt the proposed changes in the report.

 Pre-Worboys sign flaws

-In 1963, the traffic signs which could be seen were a mixture of dates and styles (see History of Road Signs in the UK).
+In 1963, traffic signs used a mixture of styles from various dates (see History of Road Signs in the UK).
 Their origins lay in four standard designs set out in 1904: